 You may lose your entire investment

-If the share price changes in an unforeseen way, an option may completely lose its value.
-For example, your Telstra call options with an exercise price of $50.00 will be worthless at the expiry date if the share price turns out to be only $49.00.
+If the stock price changes in an unforeseen way, an option may completely lose its value.
+For example, your Telstra call options with an exercise price of $50.00 will be worthless at the expiry date if the stock price turns out to be only $49.00.
 Here, if you have purchased a contract with 100 units, you would have lost the entire premium you paid.
 This is a loss of 100%.
-In contrast, unless Telstra goes bankrupt, Telstra shares will never become completely worthless.
+In contrast, unless Telstra goes bankrupt, Telstra stocks will never become completely worthless.

 The takeaway message for beginner investors is that, ideally, options should be used to complement their current shareholding positions.
 Standalone positions should only be taken out after consultation with a broker or a financial adviser.